 We've touched on many aspects of what I like about ActiveMember360, this hasn't been a typical blow by blow listing of all of the features and tech involved that you might find elsewhere.

-Something that was reassuring to me was that ResponseFlow - the company behind ActiveMember360, has been working on membership software since 2009.
-They built iMember360 which allowed users to integrate Infusionsoft with WordPress and is the precursor for ActiveMember360.
+It's worth noting that ResponseFlow - the company behind ActiveMember360, has been working on membership software since 2009.
+They built iMember360 which allowed users to integrate Infusionsoft (now know as Keap) with WordPress and is the precursor for ActiveMember360.

 When I first started using ActiveMember360, I found features that were "baked in" that I hadn't seen in any of the other plugins I had tested.
-So if you hadn't heard of ActiveMember360 before and were worried that it was new, loaded with bugs and unrefined, rest assured this is not the case.
+ActiveMember360 is a mature and stable product that has evolved from years of experience in the field.

-However, for all of the power you can get with setting up your software with AM360, you will be confronted with decisions.
+However, for all of the power you can get with AM360, you will be confronted with decisions.
 If you're looking for a simple membership solution that requires three clicks and you're done - this isn't the product for you.

 Don't forget that you can also sign up for a 30 day free trial of AM360, plenty of time to try out all of the bells and whistles and get a basic membership site up and running with their platform and then decide from there.